DamesMakingGames/iV/README.md

 ## Installation

 0. Install [Node.js](http://nodejs.org)

+1. Create a new directory and navigate to it. `mkdir ~/Sites/ivengine && cd $_`

+In a Terminal window, create a new directory and navigate to it, then run the following commands:
-1. `$ git clone git@github.com:bentobx/iV.git`
+0. `$ git clone git@github.com:bentobx/iV.git`
 2. `$ npm install mongodb`
 3. `$ npm install socket.io`
 4. `$ node app.js`

-4. go to server.foo:8808
+In a Web browser, navigate to http://localhost:8808/

 Need help?
 Tweet at [@jennie](http://twitter.com/jennie)